 - which report section or question the point is likely to feed

-This is the stage where analytic memos matter too.
-They explain why a theme was merged, why a caveat was kept visible, or why two response channels should not be read as if they mean the same thing.
-That explanation often saves time later because the draft does not have to reconstruct the reasoning from scratch.
+This is also where analytic memos matter.
+They explain why a theme was merged, why a caveat stayed visible, or why two response channels should not be read as if they mean the same thing.

 Treat findings as supported patterns, not as polished verdicts